vmware/vmware-aria-operations-integration-sdk/README.md

 #### Modify the adapter definition to add fields for connecting to MySQL

 Now that we have added the library, we need to see what information it needs in order to connect.
-Since the adapter will be running on the Aria Ops Cloud Proxy, which is not where our MySQL instance is running, we will need the following:
+Since the adapter will be running on the VMware Aria Operations Cloud Proxy, which is not where our MySQL instance is running, we will need the following:
 * Host
 * Port
 * Username